-As Baltimore personal injury lawyers, the legal staff at Lebowitz & Mzhen, LLC, is all too aware of the many and various personal injury claims that make their way through the Maryland court system every year.
+As Baltimore personal injury lawyers, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, is all too aware of the many and various personal injury claims that make their way through the Maryland court system every year.
 Whether a person is hurt in a high-speed beltway or interstate collision, a low-speed impact between a city bus and a family sedan, or a single-vehicle wreck on a rural road, the odds of receiving some kind of significant bodily injury can be quite high.

 Not surprisingly, there are many car or truck accidents in which the driver and passengers can literally walk away.
 However, there are many instances in which one or more occupants of a motor vehicle have to be hospitalized because of one or more bodily injuries sustained in a car wreck.
 Unfortunately, roadway accidents are fairly common, especially in highly traveled areas, such as Annapolis, Gaithersburg, Columbia and the Washington, D.C., area.